baludeepak7/GetVOIPLineMigrationDetails/docs/index.md

 ### Request Header

   service - Identifies the name of the service.
-For non-service messages (such as notifications), identifies a "logical destination / topic "
+For non-service messages (such as notifications), identifies a "logical destination or topic "

   operation - Identifies the operation to be performed.